Razzano/Vivaldi_Custom/README.md

 2. Customizes all Vivaldi Library Themes.
 3. Customized for Tabbar Position Top, Left and Right.
 4. Adds contextmenuitem "[Dialog Tab] Open Link" when right clicking on links.
-5. Adds contextmenuitem "[Dialog Tab] Search with" when right clicking on highlighted text for various search engines.
-6. Refer to How-To.txt file for full instructions.
+5. Refer to How-To.txt file for full instructions.

 NOTE:
 1. If Vivaldi App install path is NOT your C:\Users folder or C:\Program Files folder, the Install.bat and Uninstall.bat files needs to be amended.